 A Florence Itinerary: 7 Days of Italian Bliss

 Wondering how to spend a week exploring this wonderful city?
-Look no further than this expert guide.
+Look no further than this expert guide

 You absolutely have to start your Florence itinerary of 7 days with a trip to the Duomo.
 After a few hours admiring the city’s most prominent landmark, head to Caffè Rivoire, close by on the other side of the main square.
 An institution, their cake and hot chocolate are some of the best in the city.
 And while you may no longer have the metabolism of a teenager, you still deserve to treat yourself.

 Spend the afternoon people-watching and stall-browsing at the Piazza della Republica, one of the city’s largest and most central squares.
 After dressing for dinner at your Plum home and sipping a glass of wine on your roof terrace, enjoy a Negroni, a drink invented in Florence, at Procacci, a classic bar serving since 1885.
-For dinner, Ristorante Il Guscio serves Tuscan classics with a gourmet edge - just the ticket for the first night of your Florence seven day itinerary.
+For dinner, Ristorante Il Guscio serves Tuscan classics with a gourmet edge - just the ticket for the first night of your Florence holiday.

 Once you’ve woken up early, panicked that you were late for work, remembered you’re on holiday, then gone back to sleep, you’re going to need a good breakfast.
 Ditta Artigianale, a chic all-day cafe, serves the classic brunch we know you want.
 Now you’re fuelled up, stroll over to the Accademia Gallery and spend a blissful few hours absorbing the culture and stunning artworks inside - with Michelangelo's David of course being the highlight.